gtk-rs/lgpl-docs/gdk/vendor.md

 whether or not the window should receive input focus.
 <!-- trait WindowExt::fn get_background_pattern -->
 Gets the pattern used to clear the background on `self`.
-If `self` does not have its own background and reuses the parent's, `None` is returned and you’ll have to query it yourself.

 # Deprecated since 3.22